ktw5691/academic-kickstart/content/home/skills/index.md

 +++
 # Feature/Skill widget.
-widget = "featurette"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "featurette"  # Do not modify this line! headless = true  # This file represents a page section. active = false  # Activate this widget? true/false

-headless = true

 title = "Skills"
 subtitle = ""